 New Orleans Terminal was the first modern terminal container facility to utilize computerized portals at the gate complex.
 We have carefully planned a number of processes and technologies to reduce truck-waiting times and the efficient pick-up and delivery of containers.
 We also offer the flexibility, on request, to handle requests outside of standard operating hours without an additional storage fee.

 The N.O.T.
-Terminal Operating System (TOS) is Forecast by Tideworks.
-Forecast is a web portal that helps us communicate more easily with shipping lines, trucking companies, brokers, and other parties.
+Terminal Operating System (TOS) is Mainsail 10 by Tideworks.
+The new Smart-Tecs Web Portal (https://appointments.notml.com) helps us communicate more easily with shipping lines, trucking companies, brokers, and other parties.
 New Orleans Terminal’s customers have a one-stop access to vital cargo information, helping to reduce service costs and improve gate turn times.
 You will find time saving tools, including automated email notifications, enhanced container availability details, and booking status updates.

 |Monday||7:00 AM – 5:00 PM|